Family Promise National

 On October 27, 1986, the first Family Promise, then known as Interfaith Hospitality Network, opened its doors.

-Today, Family Promise National mobilizes more than 160,000 volunteers from coast to coast in it’s commitment to building communities, strengthening lives.
+Today, Family Promise National mobilizes more than hundreds of thousands of volunteers from coast to coast in its commitment to building communities, strengthening lives.